melt-umn/silver-ableC/README.md

-# silver-ableC
+# The ableC extension to Silver: silver-ableC

-This extension to Silver allows for ableC extension writers to express complex ASTs by writing C code directly, instead of manually writing complex expressions.
+This extension to Silver allows ableC extension writers to express complex ASTs by writing C code directly using its concrete syntax, instead of manually writing complex expressions over its abstract syntax.
 For example, the new Silver expression

 ```
 ableC_Stmt {
   int a = 1;